 It has been decades since many people were home long enough to bake anything.
 During COVID-19, they have been, and they have baked up a storm.
 March is usually a slow month for flour makers, but last March, flour sales almost tripled.
 The executives didn’t see this surge coming, and when they did, it was too late to catch up.
 They had the flour, but they couldn’t keep up with bagging and delivery.
 This is a hopeful kind of shortage.
 It means we have not lost the taste for learning and making, for the love that spreads by hand from home.

 Think about it: for a goodly while, King Arthur, a company with $150 million dollars in sales in 2019, couldn’t meet shoppers’ demand for flour.
 People weren’t hoarding it.
 As one exhausted executive said with delight, “People were actually baking.”

 If we can get home, who knows how much our hands can teach us again?

-RELATED ARTICLES FROM CRAFTSMANSHIP QUARTERLY:
+RELATED ARTICLES FROM CRAFTSMANSHIP MAGAZINE:

 - For more on Santa Clara del Cobre, see Craftsmanship Magazine’s article about a collection of towns in Mexico founded in the 1500s to constitute a regional center of craftsmanship.